top of page

 LOCAL POLICY

 Arlington currently has a setback distance of 600 feet from the drill zone to the main structure of a protected use (ex: home, school, hospital, etc.) or to a preschool playground.
 However, drillers seek, and always receive, waivers to reduce the setback to 300 feet even though peer reviewed health research has found serious health impacts linked to fracking at distances as far as a mile and beyond.
-Steps can be taken right now to make Arlington a safer, healthier, better place to live.
+Steps can be taken right now to make Arlington a safer, healthier,

 1